 Use a lure if necessary.

-While a LURE is removed later, replaced by your dog understanding the behaviour requested to earn a reward, a BRIBE tends to be used long term.
+While a LURE is removed later and replaced by your dog understanding the behaviour requested to earn a reward, a BRIBE tends to be used long-term.
 It is more likely related to behaviours your dog finds aversive, such as getting into the bath.

 Just as we gain motivation from being paid a salary, getting a bonus for excelling, or being praised for doing a good job, our dogs gain motivation through our reward system.